RedSyven/player-locator/README.md

 <br />
 <br />

 • Prefer being Pretty in Pink?
-Change your icon's color with the dye of your choice.
+Change your icon's color with the Pigment of your choice!
 <br />

 ![color_swap](https://github.com/user-attachments/assets/a929082c-2300-4c00-babd-51c8bc7765ab)